 food and money.

-* Work through local church to determine
+* Work through a local committee to determine

-what the community actually needs.
+the real needs.

 * Regular visits with pastors and leaders to

-build more relationships
+build more relationship.

 * Community nominates families for homes or